 |5.||When we measure than 2 D shapes have length and breadth.||In 3 D shapes, it has length, breadth, and height as well.|

 |6.||When we draw any plan of a structure in 2D shape, then it gives the overview and explains all details.||While drawing the isometric view (3D), it gives the actual view of the structure.|

 |7.||Extensively these 2D shapes are used to draw simple images or sketches of a simple object.||The 3D shape is used to define the architectural view of an object.|

 |8.||Dimensions can be easily explained.||Only outer dimensions can be explained.|

-While considering the difference between 2D and 3D Shapes we must know their features and their use.
+While considering the difference between 2D and 3D Shapes, we must know their features and their use.
 It is concluded from the above that 2D is the originator of drawing or shapes where a learner has to learn this first and later he has to step further.
-2D drawing consists of some regular shapes which helps us in improving our hands on drawing also it improves our accuracy.
+2D drawing consists of some regular shapes, which helps us in improving our hands-on drawing also improves our accuracy.

 Finally, it can be concluded that both these shapes have unique qualities as for particular drawings we have to choose.
 So, learning all complex features from 2D and 3D makes a student a perfect candidate in drawing.